5argon/arkham-starter/sveltekit/src/lib/md/upgrade.md

 ### Mark

 There is a little box on the left side of the left card for each row.
-You can type anything here (like an asterisk or other ASCII characters) and it will appear in the final export as its own row.
+You can type anything here (like an asterisk or other ASCII characters) and it will appear in the final export as its own column.

 ![Marking a row](../../../static/image/documentation/guide-tools/upgrade/marking.png)